brc-dd/animated-tailwindcss/README.md

 #### Details

-If a user prefers reduced motion (or if in print preview mode) -
+If a user prefers reduced motion (or is in print preview mode) -

 - All elements having _exit_ animations will be transparent.
 They will also be hidden from the accessibility tree.
 - All animations will complete instantly and will not repeat, unless you mark duration/iteration as important.